Gen Z and millennials want to have a chat about mental health. With politicians

 The policy received bipartisan support, and legislation including Vogel's language was signed into law last May.

-Now, Vogel is running for Congress in Maryland's sixth district, an open seat currently held by Democratic Rep. David Trone, who is running for Senate.
+Now, Vogel is running for Congress in Maryland's 6th District, an open seat currently held by Democratic Rep. David Trone, who is running for Senate.
 If elected, the 27-year-old would become just the second member of Generation Z in Congress.

 His platform includes addressing what he calls a mental health crisis, in part facing young people today.
 He told NPR that his age adds an important perspective to his work on the subject.